How do I authorize access to API Gateway APIs using custom scopes in Amazon Cognito?

 Define a resource server with custom scopes in your Amazon Cognito user pool.
 Then, create and configure an Amazon Cognito authorizer for your API Gateway API to authenticate requests to your API resources.

-If you have different app clients with varying levels of access to your API resources, you can provide differentiated access based on the custom scopes for the app clients.
-When creating the custom scopes, consider what levels of granular access the different app clients might need, and then design accordingly.
+If you have different app clients that need varying levels of access to your API resources, you can provide differentiated access based on the custom scopes that you define.
+Consider what levels of granular access the different app clients might need, and then design accordingly.

 If you haven't done so already, create these prerequisites: